Syntax3rror404/LIFVR-Docs/character.md

 Climbing works practically out of the box.
 Because the hands are physically connected to the character, to enable climbing it's only needed to give the climb able actor a grab tag (grabbing actor settings (see [VR Physics Hands](/hands.md))).
 Because the physics rig is quite heavy by default to be more stable for climbing it automaticly adjusts the weight to climb more easily.
 It also automaticly increases the AutoReleaseThreshold of the hands, so that the character does not auto release while climbing that easily.
 The character can automaticly climb crouch.
 This is triggered if the character tries to go over a ledge.
 It's possible to enable ```bAlwaysClimbCrouch``` (can also be set in the main menu: controls).
 Than it will always crouch when climbing.

+> [!WARNING]
-> **_NOTE:_** Always climb crouch can be not completely stable, because it has to detect if it's climbing based on the hands state as well if the character touches the ground.
+> Always climb crouch can be not completely stable, because it has to detect if it's climbing based on the hands state as well if the character touches the ground.
 So it can happen in a situation that it starts to climb crouch when it's not really desired for.
 A better way if one wants to use this is to use the optional ```climb tag```.
 In this way one has precise control in which situations it should automaticly crouch and when not.

 **Settings**